AmanRG/CrypticUI/README.md

 3. Random Encryption Key Generation: Quickly generate a random encryption key for use in encryption operations.

 Dependencies:
-1. To use the application first one has to install Python in their system.
+ To use the application first one has to install Python in their system.
-2. After installing Python few packages have to be installed using the terminal which are listed below:
+ After installing Python few packages have to be installed using the terminal which are listed below:
-a.
-Cryptography-pip install Cryptography
+1. Cryptography-pip install Cryptography
-b.
-Tkinter- pip install Tkinter
+2. Tkinter- pip install Tkinter
-c.
-Pillow - pip install Pillow
+3. Pillow - pip install Pillow
-d.
-Pyperclip - pip install pyperclip
+4. Pyperclip - pip install pyperclip

 Use the GUI to perform the following operations: